What and When to Look?: Temporal Span Proposal Network for Video Relation Detection: Experiments

 \section{Experiments}

-In this section, we conduct comprehensive studies to validate the effectiveness and efficiency of the proposed TSPN.
-Here, we report results on two challenging dataset: ImageNet-VidVRD~\cite{shang2017video} and VidOR~\cite{shang2019annotating}.
+In this section, we conduct comprehensive studies to validate the effectiveness of the proposed TSPN.
+Here, we report results on two challenging datasets: ImageNet-VidVRD~\cite{shang2017video} and VidOR~\cite{shang2019annotating}.
 To understand the behavior of TSPN, we provide extensive quantitative analyses.
-Also, we present qualitative results to examine how our model can benefit from temporal globality concretely.
-Finally, we compare the estimated computation time of TSPN with two representative VidVRD methods (segment-based and window-based).
+Lastly, we present qualitative results to examine how our model can benefit from temporal globality concretely.